pbalu-code/xfreerdp-gui/README.md

 # xfreerdp-gui
 Extended GUI for CLI based xfreerdp

-This scripts are originally based on Prof. Wyllian Bezerra da Silva at Federal University of Santa Catarina (UFSC)'s repository: https://github.com/wyllianbs/xfreerdp-gui **with few minor updates**.
+These scripts are originally based on Prof. Wyllian Bezerra da Silva at Federal University of Santa Catarina (UFSC)'s repository: https://github.com/wyllianbs/xfreerdp-gui **with few minor updates**.

 What are:
 ---------